gewi1011/pylon-ros-camera/README.md

 Then you have to made some adjustments in the config file of each camera: in line 13 at the parameter "camera_info_url" should be your own directory of the calibration file (be careful with different ubuntu user names!)

-## to run the whole system execute the following steps (each in a own terminal):
+## to run the whole system execute the following steps (each command in a own terminal):

 1) **launch the two cameras**:
 `roslaunch pylon_camera pylon_camera_node_multiple_cameras.launch`